enzuru/bsd-lisp-machine/README.md

 ![exwm on OpenBSD](screenshot.png "How I do my computing")

 These setup scripts build the ultimate Lisp workstation pictured above after a fresh FreeBSD or OpenBSD install.
 This is how I do most of my computing.
-You can adapt these setup scripts to help build your own Lisp machine.
+You can adapt these setup scripts to help build your own Lisp workstation.
+This style of computing is a throwback to the ancient [Lisp machines](https://en.wikipedia.org/wiki/Lisp_machine).

 | Category              | Selection                                                                                                         |
 | ---                   | ---                                                                                                               |